 Our trees are graded in cm and within a range.

-Your tree will be within the specified height range.
+Your tree will be within the height range you have ordered.

 However, we cannot guarantee that it will be at the very top of the range.